kyle-tennison/notes/lecture notes/CS-1371 (matlab)/Structs.md

 inst = struct('name', {'John', 'Jim', 'Jake'}, 'age', {23, 31, 19})
 ```

 The size of this cell array would be `1x3`.
 You will get an error if the dimensions do not match.
-For example, *the following will error*:
+For example, the following will produce an error:

 ```matlab
 inst = struct('name', {'John', 'Jim', 'Jake'}, 'age', {23, 19})
 ```

-^ The dimensions of the name field does not mage the age field.
-The only *exception* is if the field points to a `1x1`; in this case, it is ok if the dimensions do not match because the value is applied to every instance.
+^ The dimensions of the name field do not match the age field.
+The only *exception* is if the field points to a `1x1`; in this case, it is okay if the dimensions do not match because the value is applied to every instance.
 The example below is indeed valid, although dimensions are mismatched:
 ```matlab
 inst = struct('name', {'John', 'Jim', 'Jake'}, 'age', 19)
 ```